EpicGamesExt/raddebugger/README.md

 Our current designed-for use case for the linker is to help with the compile-debug cycle of huge projects.
-We don't yet have support for dead-code-elimination or link-time-optimizations, but these features are on the road map.
+We don't yet have support for link-time-optimizations, but this feature is on the road map.

 By default, the linker spawns as many threads as there are cores, so if you plan to run multiple linkers in parallel, you can limit the number of thread workers